When it comes to youth ministry there are tons of myths floating around out there. Here are five of the biggest ones:

 Nope!
 According to the blog The Happy Surprise, “In Avot 5 (from the Mishnah: rabbinical commentary that was added to the Old Testament), we learn of the ancient Jewish education traditions: scripture study begins at age 5; Mishnah study at 10; Torah obligations at 13; continued rabbinical study at 15 if chosen to be tutored by a formal teacher or apprenticed to a trade; marriage at 18; formal teaching at 30.”

 When Jesus, the ultimate rabbi, took his disciples into Capernaum only Peter and Jesus paid the temple tax (Matthew 17:24-27).
-This is significant because the temple tax was only applicable to those 20 years old and older (Exodus 30:14).
 If I’m reading these passages correctly then Jesus was a youth leader…with only one adult sponsor (Peter) and one really rotten teen (Judas).

 In Titus 2:1-8 Paul challenges Timothy to have the older men teach the younger men and the older women to teach the younger women.
 These “younger” were most likely teenagers who were being ministered to and mentored by older adults.

 Don’t buy the myth that youth ministry is a 20th Century invention.
 It began 2,000 years ago.
 Let’s get our adults to do what Jesus did by getting them to invest in a group of teenagers.

 We have all received a youth ministry box of sorts with lots of cool stuff in it.
 It has dodge balls, pizza, self-image talks, worship songs and marshmallow guns.

 Some people say that the youth ministry box should be burned and we should start over.
 Because youth ministry in many circles has not been as effective as it could be, the thought is that we need to shake the Etch-A-Sketch and start over.